Wavelyio/wavely-docs/docs/general-information/wavely-api-docs.md

 # URL

-The API is available at: `https://platform.wavely.io/externalsimcardapi`
+The API is available at: `https://platform.wavely.io/externalsimcardapi`.
+Only HTTPS is available.

 # Authentication

-The API simply uses HTTP basic auth and expects your API key and secret.
+The API uses HTTP Basic Auth and expects one of your API key and secret pairs.

-Every request against the API expects the HTTP basic auth header to be set.
-Otherwise the API will return `401 – Unauthorized`.
+Every request against the API expects the *Authorization* header to be set.
+Otherwise the API will return a `401 – Unauthorized` response.

+You have the ability to revoke specific credentials from your API management section, immediately invalidating the access using the credentials.

+Only the owner and admin account types may view or modify the API credentials from your account.

 ## Authentication Example